Convert RSS to JSON API

 About

-This Utility API lets you convert RSS feeds to JSON format.
+This API lets you upload and transform RSS feeds into JSON files.

 Input